cosmodesi/pyrecon/README.md

 data-fn, randoms-fn are input data and random file names to override those in configuration file.
 The same holds for output files output-data-fn, output-randoms-fn.

-## Notes

-Numerical agreement in the Zeldovich displacements between original codes and this new reimplementation is:

-  - IterativeFFTReconstruction: absolute and relative difference of 1e-12 (machine precision)
-  - MultiGridReconstruction: 2e-4 (absolute), 2e-3 (relative) difference.
-Switching from float32 to float64 in the new implementation produces shifts of 1e-3, so it is probably simply a matter of numerical accuracy.

 ## In progress